samuelforrest/samuelforrest/README.md

 - 🌱 I’m currently learning Computer Science A Level, at St George's College.
 - 📫 How to reach me: samueljforrest (Instagram, LinkedIn)
 - 😄 Pronouns: He, Him
-- 🎨 Hobbies: I have a passion for aviation, flight simulation and music (piano and saxophone)!
-- 🎧 Music: Rock